ecommerceberlin/ecommerceberlin.com/texts/exhibitors.md

 1.2.
 The terms used herein, capitalized mean:

 * 1.2.1.
 Organizer - E-commerce Capitals spółka z ograniczoną odpowiedzialnością sp. k.
 (Limited Liability Company limited partnership) with its registered seat in Poznań (postal code 60-766), ul.
 Matejki 6/7, entered into the register of associations, other social and professional organizations, foundations and independent public health care facilities of the National Court Register and the register of entrepreneurs under KRS number 0000592712 whose registration files are kept by the District Court for Poznań - Nowe Miasto and Wilda in Poznań, VIII Commercial Division of the National Court Register using the given 7792439665 tax identification number and REGON number 36746333; Address for correspondence with the Organizer: ul.
 Matejki 6/7, 60-766 Poznań; Email Address: hello@ecommerceberlin.com
 * 1.2.2.
 Fair - held by the Organizer of E-commerce Berlin Expo, which will take place in Berlin at the STATION BERLIN, St. Luckenwalder Str.
-4–6, 10963 Berlin, Germany, on 22nd February 2024, from 10:00 AM to 5:00 PM;
+4–6, 10963 Berlin, Germany, on 19-20th February 2025, from 9:00 AM to 6:00 PM first day and 9:00 AM to 5:00 PM on the second day;
 * 1.2.3.
 Regulations - the present document constituting the general conditions of the Agreement;
 * 1.2.4.
 Exhibitor - a natural person, legal person or entity without legal personality, which conducts business activity: related to e-commerce, in particular providing electronic services, whose offer is addressed to operators of online shops or who in the course of its business intends to start running or managing an online store or making offers to entities engaged in these activities;
 * 1.2.5.
 Pavilion - "Pavilion" in the STATION BERLIN, St. Luckenwalder Str.
 4–6, 10963 Berlin